arendd/bh-europe_2025_metrics/paper/paper.md

 ### Other tools for monitoring

-Besides the specific tools mentioned above there are several proprietary or general solutions used such as Spreadsheets, databases or other custom tools.
+Besides the specific tools mentioned above there are several proprietary or general solutions used such as spreadsheets, databases or other custom tools.

 # KPI Collection Framework

-During BioHackathon Europe 2025 we initiated a coordinated framework to collect and harmonise indicators used across ELIXIR nodes and services.
+During BioHackathon Europe 2025 we initiated a coordinated framework to collect and harmonise indicators used across ELIXIR Nodes and services.
 The aim was to compile existing KPIs, align terminology and measurement practices, and link them to service categories such as databases, web applications, workflows, and support services.

 ## Mid-term poster session and discussion